ibm-cloud-docs/databases-for-mysql/getting-started.md

 # Getting Started
 {: #getting-started}

 This tutorial is a short introduction to using an {{site.data.keyword.databases-for-mysql_full}} deployment.
-[MySQL Workbench](https://www.mysql.com/products/workbench/) is an open-source administration platform for MySQL, and provides many tools for managing your data and databases.
-[Download and install](https://dev.mysql.com/downloads/workbench/) the version that is appropriate to your environment, and then follow the steps to connect it to your {{site.data.keyword.databases-for-mysql}} deployment.
+To get started, you will want to create a connection to [MySQL Workbench](https://www.mysql.com/products/workbench/), an open-source administration platform for MySQL that provides many tools for managing your data and databases.
+[Download and install](https://dev.mysql.com/downloads/workbench/) the version that is appropriate to your environment, and then consult MySQL's [documentation](https://dev.mysql.com/doc/workbench/en/wb-mysql-connections.html) to connect and manage your {{site.data.keyword.databases-for-mysql}} deployment.

 ## Before you begin